metablaster/ASM-Formatter/CONTRIBUTING.md

 - Your formatting implementation must be very basic and minimal because personal coding style preferences must not dictate how the formatter will work.

-- Implementation for other assemblers which should cover everything that is already implemented by this project.
+- Implementation for other assemblers which should cover functionalities that is already implemented by this project.

 - Implementation for other operating systems